berkeley-scf/berkeley-scf.github.io/servers/savio.md

 ## The Statistics Condo

-We have two regular and two GPU nodes (with a total of 8 GPUs, four per node) that serve as a beachhead onto the larger system.
+We have two regular nodes that serve as a beachhead onto the larger system.
 The nodes are freely available to all members of the department and there is no yearly core-hour time limit.
+Note that they were purchased some years ago and are not fast.
 Please see the [Savio webpage](http://research-it.berkeley.edu/services/high-performance-computing) for instructions on getting an account and submitting jobs, and email
 <consult@stat.berkeley.edu> if you have questions.
 When filling out the